tinker-engine/tinker-rfcs/draft/0001-configuration_handling/README.md

 ---
-RFC: XXXX
+RFC: 0001
 Author: Roni Choudhury
 Created: 2020-06-29
 Created: 2020-12-09
 Last-Modified: 2020-12-09
 ---

-# RFC XXXX: Initial Configuration Handling: Meta-Configuration Expansion
+# RFC 0001: Initial Configuration Handling: Meta-Configuration Expansion

 One of the core features of our vision for Tinker Engine is the ability to accept a kind of "meta-configuration" from which concrete configurations are